adawang1024/College_Rankings/README.md

 ## Data Collection
 - **Date of data collection:** 2024-06 to 2024-07
-- Data was collected by scraping publicly available ranking websites:
+- Ranking data was collected by scraping publicly available ranking websites:
 	-  **Academic Influence Ranking**
 	  [https://academicinfluence.com/custom-college-rankings?rank=concentrated&level=bachelor&national=no&community=no&specialFocus=no#search-results](https://academicinfluence.com/custom-college-rankings?rank=concentrated&level=bachelor&national=no&community=no&specialFocus=no#search-results)